TrialsNest

 Preserve local coordinator ownership

 Network visibility should not create confusion about who owns the next patient action.
-Each lead needs a site, study, source, owner, status, blocker, and next step.
+Each lead needs a site, study, source, owner, status, blocker, and next step, and that ownership should be visible before a patient becomes stale.

 Compare source quality fairly